HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ## Restart Label Studio Enterprise using Helm

-Restart your Helm release by doing the following from the command line:
+To restart your Helm release, do the following steps from the command line:

 1. Identify the <RELEASE_NAME> of the latest Label Studio Enterprise release:
 ```shell